ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_COMMENTS\_

-This meta table is for storing comments such as descriptions of user-defined tables, views and associated columns.
+SYS_COMMENTS\_ stores comments such as descriptions of user-defined tables, views and associated columns.

 | Column name | Type          | Description            |
 | ----------- | ------------- | ---------------------- |